bodo-ai/Bodo/docs/docs/index.md

 # About Bodo

+Bodo is the first HPC-based compute engine for SQL and Python data processing.
-Bodo is a new just-in-time (JIT) inferential compiler that brings supercomputing-style performance and scalability to native Python analytics code automatically.
-Bodo has several advantages over other big data analytics systems (which are usually distributed scheduler libraries):
+With its new just-in-time (JIT) inferential compiler, Bodo brings supercomputing-style performance and scalability to native SQL and Python code automatically.
+Bodo significantly improves the performance of long-running data engineering workloads on popular data warehouses by typically saving more than 60% of the infrastructure cost.

--   Simple programming with native Python APIs such as Pandas and Numpy (no "Pandas-like" API layers)

--   Extreme performance and scalability using true parallelism and advanced compiler technology

--   Very high reliability due to binary code generation, which avoids distributed library failures

--   Simple deployment using standard Python workflows

--   Flexible integration with other systems such as cloud storage, data warehouses, and visualization tools
+Bodo’s compiler optimization and parallel runtime system technologies bring HPC levels of performance and efficiency to large-scale data processing for the first time.
+Data warehouses focus on decades-old database techniques such as indexing—ensuring that a minimal amount of rows is scanned to match query filters that target small portions of the data.
+However, modern queries that require heavy computation on large data also need MPI parallelization and low-level code optimization techniques to run efficiently.
+The Bodo Compute Engine brings these optimization techniques to data engineering without requiring any code change or tuning.

 <center>
 <div class="video-wrapper">